jgreen124/VictimCacheMissSimulator/FinalProject/docs/environment.md

 # Simulation Environment Documentation

-This document explains the simulation environment for the project, including directory structure, configuration systems, automation scripts, and results handling
+This document explains the simulation environment for the project, including directory structure, configuration systems, automation scripts, run tagging, and results handling.

 ## 1. Overview